Michael Colle

 Michael Colle (/koʊl/ "Cole"; born February 1, 1945) is a Canadian politician who has served as deputy mayor of Toronto since 2023, representing North York.
 He was elected to represent Ward 8 Eglinton—Lawrence on Toronto City Council in the 2018 election.
 Colle served in the Legislative Assembly of Ontario from 1995 to 2018 and was a Cabinet minister during Premier Dalton McGuinty's tenure.
 He was formerly a York city councillor and Metro Toronto councillor, where he sat as the chair of the Toronto Transit Commission (TTC) from 1991 to 1994.

 Background

-Colle moved to Canada at a young age, and was educated at Carleton University.
-He worked as a teacher of history and economics for eighteen years, including several years at Michael Power High School and St. Michael's College School in Toronto, Ontario.
+Mike Colle moved to Canada at a young age from Italy with his family, and was educated at Carleton University.
+Mike Colle has siblings including Robert Colle who worked as a teacher of geography at St. Oscar Romero Catholic Secondary School and a teacher of law, social studies & physical education at Marian Academy Catholic Secondary School, and has now retired.
+Mike Colle also worked as a teacher of history and economics for eighteen years, including several years at Michael Power High School and St. Michael's College School in Toronto, Ontario.

 His son Josh was a member of Toronto City Council between 2010 and 2018.

 His cousin is former politician Lorenzo Berardinetti.
 Colle and Berardinetti's families lived in the same home in downtown Toronto when they were children and the two cousins served together as Liberal MPPs in Queen's Park.